isomerpages/isomerpages-govtech/_careers/2-How-We-Hire.md

 ---
-layout: leftnav-page-content
-title: How We Hire
+title: 'How We Hire'
 permalink: /careers/how-we-hire/
-breadcrumb: How We Hire
+breadcrumb: 'How We Hire'
-collection_name: careers

 ---

 ### **Hiring Right**